-Kevin Maxwell, LCSW is the Clinical Director and founder of Providence Mental Health.
+Kevin Maxwell, LCSW is the founder and board member of Providence Mental Health.
 Kevin joined his sibling’s and family in Bozeman in 2017, moving from California with his adult children and grandchildren.
 Kevin’s Bozeman family has made significant contributions to the Gallatin Valley by their philanthropic giving to non-profits, education, and other significant projects for approximately 30 years.

 As an extension of his family’s commitment to helping high-risk populations-in-need in the Gallatin Valley, Kevin has founded Providence Mental Health to specifically add mental health support to adolescents and families.
 Kevin began this new path with the end in mind in 2006, retiring from a career in international business and returned to junior college at the age of 42, graduating three times in 5 years, in order to bring a solution that helps the entire family system.
 Kevin holds a Master’s Degree in Social Work from the USC School of Social Work.
 He holds licenses in both California and Montana.
 Additionally, he is also a Certified Addictions Counselor.

 Kevin has specialized in areas concerning at-risk-youth; working with families where individuals have severe persistent mental health issues, in psychiatric hospital settings, schools, residential settings – including shelters that supported adoptive and foster youth.